 - Birth and death rates: The balance between recruitment (newborns, immigrants) and mortality determines whether a population is growing, stable, or declining.

 - Age structure: The distribution of individuals across age classes affects reproductive output and survival.
-Take this: a population dominated by juveniles may have high potential for growth, whereas one skewed toward older individuals may face imminent decline.
+Here's one way to look at it: a population dominated by juveniles may have high potential for growth, whereas one skewed toward older individuals may face imminent decline.

 2. Genetic Makeup